xadcoh/anthos/guide.md

 Configuration is staightforward, as bare minimum, you need to define git repo, auth if needed and `Policy directory` - a folder with k8s manifests you'd like to apply to your k8s cluster.

 For testing purposes I'm using these two folders from my personal GitHub repo (no auth is required):

+> google-credentials json file could be required for BoA, you could find one in kube-system namespace or create new one

 - First part of BoA (+helloworld): https://github.com/xadcoh/anthos/tree/main/cluster-1
 - Second part of BoA (+helloworld): https://github.com/xadcoh/anthos/tree/main/krk-bm-1